encoredev/encore/docs/go/overview.md

         </a>
     </div>
 </div>

+Encore.go simplifies backend development through a structured API framework, which provides a declarative way of using common backend primitives like microservices, databases, queues, caches, cron jobs, and storage buckets.

+It helps you build robust distributed systems and provides a smooth developer experience with a lot of built-in tooling:

+1. **Local Environment Management**: Automatically sets up and runs your local development environment and all local infrastructure.
+2. **Enhanced Observability**: Comes with tools like a [local dev dash](/docs/go/observability/dev-dash) and [tracing](/docs/go/observability/tracing) for monitoring application behavior.
+3. **Automatic Documentation**: Generates and maintains [up-to-date documentation](/docs/go/observability/service-catalog) for APIs and services, and created [architecture diagrams](/docs/go/observability/encore-flow) for your system.

+Optional: **DevOps Automation**: Encore provides an optional [Cloud Platform](/use-cases/devops-automation) for automating infrastructure provisioning and DevOps processes on AWS and GCP.

 <div className="mt-6 grid grid-cols-2 gap-6 mobile:grid-cols-1 not-prose">
     <a className="block group relative no-brandient" target="_blank" href="https://www.youtube.com/watch?v=ipj1HdG4dWA">
         <div className="absolute inset-0 bg-black dark:bg-white -z-10" />